mlabonne/llm-course/README.md

 * Dino Dunn for providing resources about LLM security
 * Magdalena Kuhn for improving the "human evaluation" part
 * Odoverdose for suggesting 3Blue1Brown's video about Transformers
+* Everyone who contributed to the educational references in this course :)

 *Disclaimer: I am not affiliated with any sources listed here.*